CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

 **What astrophysical processes complicate the measurement of radial velocities with this precision?**
 Measured via spectrum.
-- The material within the star is moving, causing noise in the spectra to appear
+- The material within the star is moving, causing noise in the spectra to appear.
+Stellar activity is very complicated.
 - Atmospheric seeing, turbulence in the atmosphere leads to additional noise in spectrum
 - Need high-resolution spectrometer
 - very hot stars (O,B,A) may not have enough narrow lines in their spectra for precise Doppler shift measurements.